sillygoose/cs_esphome/README.md

     sudo docker-compose up -d
 ```

-where `your-tag` is a string of your choosing (the `--no-cache` option will force Docker to pull the latest version of **multisma2** from GitHub).
+where `your-tag` is a string of your choosing (the `--no-cache` option will force Docker to pull the latest version of **esphome** from GitHub).
 The `docker-compose.yaml` file assumes the image to be `esphome:latest`, the second command adds this tag so you can use the docker-compose file to start the new instance and keep the old image as a backup until the new version checks out.

 As an example, suppose you download the current **esphome** build of 1.0.0.
 Then to create and run the Docker container you would use

 ```
-    sudo docker build --no-cache -t esphome:1.0.0 . sudo docker image tag esphome:1.0.0 multisma2:latest
+    sudo docker build --no-cache -t esphome:1.0.0 . sudo docker image tag esphome:1.0.0 esphome:latest
     sudo docker-compose up -d
 ```
 #